zeon-studio/open-hr/readme.md

 ### 👉 Deploy Frontend to Vercel

 To deploy the frontend to Vercel, Simply overwrite the build command to `yarn build` on the Vercel platform and don't forget to add the environment variables to Vercel.
 This will ensure that the backend is built and deployed correctly.

+### 👉 Upload Sample Data

+After deploying the backend, you can upload sample data to the database using Mongodb Compass.
+Follow these steps:

+1. Open Mongodb Compass and connect to your MongoDB database.
+2. Navigate to the `open-hr` database.
+3. Upload `example-data/employee.json` to the `employees` collection. [make sure you have changed the `work_email` to your email address, so that you can login with it]
+4. Upload `example-data/settings.json` to the `settings` collection.

+### 👉 Login To Dashboard

+After uploading the sample data, you can login to the dashboard using the email address that you used in the `example-data/employee.json` file.
+Just click on the login with Google button and you will be redirected to the dashboard.

 ---